Illuxel/Forward-Lib/README.md

 ## Alo API for messenger

-This is messenger API based on QT Framework.
+This is social-messenger API based on QT Framework.

 ## List of task